-Being that most patients receive the diagnosis from their physician and then ask for details, it seems obvious that these pieces of misinformation are being disseminated directly from doctors.
+Being that most patients receive the diagnosis of DDD from their physician and then ask for details, it seems obvious that these pieces of misinformation are being disseminated directly from doctors.
 Your patient surveys and actual stories have confirmed this on many occasions.
 Here are some of the many myths that I hear often concerning disc degeneration:

 DDD results from accidents or injuries.

 DDD eventually requires surgery in almost every case.

 DDD is a major source of back pain.

 Ok, now let’s clarify these myths with some facts: